howardwu/IPFS-Ethereum-Storage/README.md

 # IPFS + Ethereum Storage

 We will create a simple datastore solution using IPFS and Ethereum.
-IPFS provides a convenient interface for distributed data storage, with a hash address for reference to our file.
+IPFS provides a convenient interface for distributed data storage, with a hash-based content address for reference to our file.
 This address will be stored in our smart contract on a private Ethereum blockchain.
 To retrieve the latest data, we will fetch the address from our blockchain and query IPFS for the associated file.

 ## Build Guide